DECstation: History

-The second (and completely unrelated) line of DECstations began with the DECstation 3100, which was released on 11 January 1989.
-The DECstation 3100 was the first commercially available RISC-based machine built by DEC.
+The second (and completely unrelated) line of DECstations began with the DECstation 3100, released on 11 January 1989 as the first commercially available RISC-based machine built by DEC.

+By the late 1980s, Unix RISC vendors like Sun Microsystems lured many customers from DEC's traditional CISC VAX systems.
+The company recognized the threat of RISC's two-to-one price/performance ratio advantage over VAX.
+DECstation 3100 was among several internal projects competing to be its response.

-This line of DECstations was the fruit of an advanced development skunkworks project carried out in DEC's Palo Alto Hamilton Ave facility.
-Known as the PMAX project, its focus was to produce a computer systems family with the economics and performance to compete against the likes of Sun Microsystems and other RISC-based UNIX platforms of the day.
-The brainchild of James Billmaier, Mario Pagliaro, Armando Stettner and Joseph DiNucci, the systems family was to also employ a truly RISC-based architecture when compared to the heavier and very CISC VAX or the then still under development PRISM architectures.
-At the time DEC was mostly known for their CISC systems including the successful PDP-11 and VAX lines.
+This line of DECstations was from an advanced development skunkworks project carried out in DEC's Palo Alto Hamilton Avenue facility.
+Known as the PMAX project, its focus was to produce a computer systems family with the economics and performance to compete against the likes of Sun and other RISC-based Unix platforms.
+The brainchild of James Billmaier, Mario Pagliaro, Armando Stettner, and Joseph DiNucci, the systems family was to also employ a third party RISC architecture instead of the CISC VAX or the then still-under-development PRISM architectures.